Excidion/reproML/reproML/docs/structure.md

 │   └── raw            <- The original, unedited data dump.
 │
 ├── docs               <- Project documentation.
-│   ├── code           <- Generated at build time.
-Do not touch.
+│   ├── code/          <- Automatically generated code documentation.
 │   ├── helper         <- Helper files for docs deployment.
 You can ignore these.
-│   ├── notebooks      <- Your most polished notebooks can go here.
-│   ├── index.md       <- Landing page, describe the project and team.
+│   ├── notebooks/     <- Your most polished notebooks, integrated into the docs │   ├── index.md       <- Landing page, describe the project and team.
 │   ├── business.md    <- Document business context and goals.
 │   ├── model.md       <- Document modeling from data to ML.